atomjump/hate_speech_detector/README.md

 And then further queries are available in the file queries.sql.

-Note: the sentiment values are currently set up to detect English hate-speech.
+Note: the sentiment values are currently set up to detect hate-speech in English, French, German, Italian, Japanese, Arabic, Korean, Punjabi, Hindi, Chinese Simplified, Chinese Traditional, Indonesian, Bengali, Spanish, Portuguese, Russian.

 ## Appliance Users